Developer Guide

 🔧 Pre-commit

-To make sure your changes adhere to our formatting/linting preferences, install the pre-commit hooks:
+To make sure your changes adhere to our formatting/linting preferences and commit-message convention, install the pre-commit hooks:

 uvx pre-commit installThey will then run on every git commit.